Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Protection Features

-- High-density foam pads
+- High-density foam pads or soft synthetic inserts

-- Polyurethane or polyethylene armor inserts
+- Polyurethane or polyethylene armor pieces

-- Durable textile fabrics with abrasion resistance
+- Durable textile fabrics with entry-level abrasion resistance

 Typical Gear Types